Dementia

 • Differentiation of delirium from dementia by history and neurologic examination (including mental status)

-• Identification of treatable causes clinically and by laboratory testing and neuroimaging
+• Identification of treatable causes, based on clinical evaluation and selected laboratory testing and neuroimaging

 Dementia must be distinguished from the following:

-• Delirium: Distinguishing between dementia and delirium is crucial (because delirium is usually reversible with prompt treatment) but can be difficult.
+• Delirium: Distinguishing between dementia and delirium can be difficult but is crucial because delirium is usually reversible with prompt treatment.
 Attention is assessed first.
-If a patient is inattentive, the diagnosis is likely to be delirium, although advanced dementia also severely impairs attention.
-Other features that suggest delirium rather than dementia (eg, duration of cognitive impairment) are determined by the history, physical examination, and tests for specific causes.
+Inattention is most consistent with the diagnosis of delirium, although advanced dementia also severely impairs attention.
+Other features that suggest delirium (eg, short duration of cognitive impairment) are determined by the history, physical examination, and tests for specific causes.

 • Age-associated memory impairment: Memory impairment does not affect daily functioning.
 If affected people are given enough time to learn new information, their intellectual performance is good.